1716757342/FormulaGPT/README.md

 **Q21**

 The source of RL refers to the fact that we train a Transformer through a large number of inference process sequences of an RL-based SR algorithm so that the RL-based SR algorithm distills into the Transformer.
 After training, the Transformer can directly generate RL's search process when new data comes in, without going through multiple rounds of iterations.
-We highly recommend you to take a look at the article referenced in our introduction,** https://arxiv.org/pdf/2210.14215**.
+We highly recommend you take a look at the article referenced in our introduction,** https://arxiv.org/pdf/2210.14215**.

 **Q22**
 Dear reviewers, there may be a problem in our presentation.
 We will change the presentation in the paper.
 'Massive data' means that the 15M data we use is indeed relatively large, and 'limited training data' means that the 15M data we use now does not make formulaGPT have the ability to solve very complex problems.
 If you want to solve more complex problems, More training data may be required.